 The Grains and Seeds Ciabattin combines a mixture of spelt, linseeds and sunflower seeds but doesn’t go overboard with the additional ingredients.
 Again, superb toasted and exceedingly tasty when topped with a poached egg.

 Jason’s flavoursome sourdough ciabatta bread works well for fresh sandwiches and when toasted from fresh or frozen.
 We froze all three varieties and they all toasted nicely.

-This is the type of loaf that would safely see you through the week's lunches and onto brunch at the weekends - we would recommend toasting it and freezing any that you don't think you'll be using for toasting at a later date, so at £1.80 it's well worth it so look out when you are next in M&S.
+This is the type of loaf that would safely see you through the week’s lunches and onto brunch at the weekends.
+We would recommend toasting it, and freezing any that you don’t think you’ll be using for toasting at a later date.
+At only £2 it’s well worth it.
+Find your local Jason‘s Sourdough stockist here.